 From what I have researched, early in his career, Chance the Rapper gave all his music away for free through mixtape sites like DatPiff without collecting any emails.
 Of course, the quality of his music and brand helped tremendously as well as the exposure he eventually received from bigger artists and producers in the industry that accelerated the process further.
 Still, I imagine this model of not charging for music also greatly contributed to the start of his success.

 Ultimately, you decide how much free music you give away and what you expect in return.
-At least you know what your options are and what is possible.
+If you don’t feel comfortable giving away your music in a Streaming Music Model, you have other options.

 What about physical copies of music?